-Greater Clark County School Corporation is committed to providing a workplace and educational environment that is free from harassment or bullying based upon any threatening behavior, including but not limited to, references to sex, race, color, religion, national origin, age, disability, ancestry, marital status, familial status, sexual orientation, or veteran status.
+Greater Clark County School Corporation is committed to providing a workplace and educational environment that is free from harassment or bullying based upon any threatening behavior, including but not limited to, references to sex (including transgender status, sexual orientation and/or gender identity), race, color, religion, national origin, age, disability, ancestry, marital status, familial status, or veteran status.
 Greater Clark will not tolerate harassment of employees, students, volunteers, or patrons by anyone.